What Is Balsa Wood For Dollhouse Furniture And What Are The Advantages?

-In the series of tutorials and how to do things, today we will be asking and answering the question: “What is balsa wood” and why this is used for dollhouse furniture?
+In the series of tutorials and how to do things, today we will be asking and answering the question: “What is balsa wood” and why this is used for dollhouse furniture and miniatures?

 Also, I will be going over the pros and cons of this crafting material in the dollhouse and miniature world.